 Pennsylvania sellers of homes and individual condominium units must, by law, advise potential buyers of the property about "known material defects" that are not readily observable, including structural problems, hazardous substances, and more, before the sale is completed.
 (See the Pennsylvania Real Estate Disclosure Law or "RESDL" at 68 Pa.C.S. §§ 7301-7314.)
 The object is to make sure the buyers aren't left unassisted in their efforts to understand the condition of the property, and to discourage sellers from hiding any flaws or problems.

-The standard form is primarily devoted to questions about the home's structure, such as the roof, basement, foundation and walls.
+The standard form is primarily devoted to providing information about the home's structure, such as the roof, basement, foundation and walls.
 The form asks the seller to let buyers know if the house has been treated for termites or has had water, rot, or sewage problems.
 Buyers need to be told if the house has been remodeled.
 Buyers also need to know whether the plumbing, electrical, heating and air conditioning systems are in good, working order.

 And just in case anything got left out, the form includes a section for "Additional Material Defects," where sellers are expected to disclose anything that didn't otherwise fit the categories on the form.